very-good-science/data-hazards/site/contents/data-hazards.md

 They are designed to help us think about the different types of hazards.

-We also collect a series of resources and tools (scroll down) to help apply the safety precautions to your project.
+We also collect a series of mitigation resources and tools (scroll down) to help apply the safety precautions to your project.

 ````{panels}
 :container: container-fluid